Janmashtami 2022: Wishes, Greetings, Images, SMS, Quotes And Whatsapp Messages That You Can Share With Your Family

 Lord Krishna is believed to be an incarnation of Lord Vishnu.
 He was in this avatar to kill the evil king of Mathura, Kansa.
 Krishna was born to Devika and Vasudeva.
 Kansa was Devika’s brother.
 He got a prophecy that his sister’s child would kill him one day.
 Not knowing what to do, Kansa decided to kill Devika’s children.
 However, Krishna escaped and went to Vrindavan.
 He was looked after by a couple, Yashoda and Nanda Baba.
 After he grew old, he came to know about everything and killed Kansa.
-Also Read - Janmashtami 2022 Panchang: No Rohini Nakshatra on August 18, 19 - Here's When to Observe Fast
+Also Read - Janmashtami 2022: Witness Janmashtami Fervor At These Outstanding Destinations In India

 We are in the middle of a global pandemic and some of us are away from our families.
 But we have you covered.
 We have a list of wishes and greetings that you can send to your loved ones and convey your feelings.
-Also Read - Sri Krishna Janmashtami in Mathura: Preparations On From Last 2 Months; Festival to Generate Business of Over Rs 500 Cr
+Also Read - Happy Janmashtami 2022 Wishes: Messages, Quotes, Greetings, Whatsapp Status, Shayari, SMS You Can Send This Janmashtami

 - This Janmashtami, may Lord Krishna shower you with happiness, good health and peace.
 Happy Krishna Janmashtami!